-Rødne operates one of Norway's largest fleets of express passenger boats, including advanced design, high-speed catamarans with carbon-fiber hulls.
+Rødne operates one of Norway’s biggest fleets of express boats, including catamarans with advanced carbon fiber hulls designed for high speeds.

-The 14 boats owned or operated by Rødne (as of the fall of 2019) include 10 high-speed, catamaran ferries, two ambulance boats and two car and passenger ferries.
-The largest has a capacity of nearly 300 passengers, while the fastest ferry can do about 35 knots (65 kph/40 mph), and the fastest ambulance boat can hit 44 knots (80 kph/50 mph).
+The 14 boats owned by Rødne include 10 express passenger boats, two ambulance boats and two traditional car and passenger ferries.
+Our two biggest boats have a capacity of nearly 300 passengers each and our fastest express boat can do about 35 knots (65 kph), while our fastest vessel overall is an ambulance boat that can hit 44 knots (over 80 kph).

-Our boats' names begin with Ryger, which is the ancient Norse name for people from our district.
+The names of all our boats start with ‘Ryger’, which is the ancient Norse word for people from our district, Ryfylke.

 Why does the name on our boats start with Ryger?